One-on-One

 Treatment Specialties

 The pace and culture of modern work is simply not sustainable for most creative professionals.
-But you don’t have to live with overbearing perfectionism, creative block, or burnout.
-Drawing from my own experience in corporate settings, I help clients use art therapy to reconnect with intuition, quiet the inner critic, and rediscover creativity as a source of renewal rather than pressure.
+But you don’t have to live with perfectionism, creative block, or burnout!
+Drawing from my own experience in a corporate career, I help clients use art therapy to reconnect with their intuition, quiet the inner critic, and rediscover creativity as a source of renewal rather than pressure.

 Art therapy can be especially supportive for folks with ADHD, Autism, AuDHD, and other forms of neurodivergence.
-Creative processes offer nonverbal ways to communicate, process experiences, and/or build skills in a neuroaffirming environment.
+Creative processes offer nonverbal ways to communicate feelings, make meaning of experiences, and/or build skills in a neuroaffirming environment.
 The studio is a place where you are welcomed to unmask and express all parts of yourself.

-Living with ongoing health conditions can leave you feeling disconnected from your body- or even in conflict with it.
-Art therapy offers a way to honor your lived experience, process the trauma that often accompanies pain, illness, or disability, and cultivate compassion toward yourself.
-And because it’s inherently somatic, art therapy helps you engage your body in a safe, creative, and gentle way.
+Living with chronic health conditions can leave you feeling disconnected from your body- or even in conflict with it.
+Art therapy offers a way to process the trauma that often accompanies pain, illness, or disability, and cultivate compassion toward yourself.
+Because it’s a somatic process, art therapy engages your body in ways that can feel more accessible, expressive, and gentle.

 Major life changes can bring up uncertainty, confusion, or a loss of direction.
-Whether you’re navigating a divorce, a career shift, becoming a parent, or grieving someone important, art therapy offers a way to process experiences that feel too big or unclear for words.
-Through image-making and reflection, we can explore identity, meaning, and what’s emerging on the other side of change.
+Whether you’re navigating divorce, a career shift, becoming a parent, or grieving someone important, art therapy offers a way to process experiences that feel unclear or too big for words.
+Through image making and reflection, we can explore identity, make meaning, and and navigate change.

 My approach

-My approach weaves together art therapy, mindfulness, and honest conversation about the systems that shape our lives, creating space for both personal insight and collective awareness.
+My approach weaves together art therapy, mindfulness, and honest conversation about the circumstances and systems that shape our lives.
+Together, this helps us better understand ourselves and what we need, so we can create real, practical change for ourselves and our communities.

 Sessions are collaborative, relational, and paced to your needs.
-My work is a trauma-informed, culturally responsive, and neuroaffirming, creating space for you to show up fully and safely.
+My work is trauma-informed, culturally responsive, and neuroaffirming, so that you can show up fully and safely.

 As both a clinician and artist, I value authenticity over perfection.
 You’ll be guided to explore materials, imagery, and reflection in ways that support integration and growth.